SJSU-CADRE-CLASSES/SJSU_ART_210_F18/ARTISTS.md

-# List of mentioned Artists
+# List of artists mentioned in class
 ### Session :one: 08/22/2018

 Casey Baugh (http://caseybaugh.com/) <br>